<< Yesterday

 2000 In a 6-2 loss to the Padres, the Marlins steal ten bases, one shy of the National League record.
 Luis Castillo (3), Cliff Floyd (3), Preston Wilson (2), and Mark Kotsay (2), the top four batters in the Fish lineup, are responsible for the grand theft.

 2000 Mark McGwire passes Mickey Mantle on the all-time home run when he goes deep in the first inning when he hits a three-run drive off Curt Schilling for No.537, placing him in front of the Yankee legendary slugger in eighth place.
-'Big Mac' adds to his total with two more round-trippers Cardinals' 7-2 victory over the Phillies at Veterans Stadium.
+'Big Mac' adds to his total with two more round-trippers in the Cardinals' 7-2 victory over the Phillies at Veterans Stadium.

 2008 Marlins' second baseman Luis Castillo, who has stolen seven bases in his last two games, is one theft shy of tying a National League mark.
 Walt Wilmont set the record of eight pilfered bags in consecutive contests playing for the Chicago Colts (Cubs) in 1894.